You want to know how to write a book, but you’re not sure where to start.

 Understanding that you are writing in a specific genre and for a defined demographic helps you in so many ways.

-If you plan well, it will be so much easier to write your book.
+If you plan well, writing your book will be much easier.

-But when it comes to publishing, it will be much clearer to you which two genre categories and seven keywords you will choose to best suit your book.
+However, when it comes to publishing, it will be much clearer to you which three genre categories and seven keywords you will choose to best suit your book.

 When you plan your book launch, you will have a much better idea of how to answer the how, where, when, and why questions.

-For example, if your book is about house training a puppy, make contact with some pet blogs and see if you can guest post, or even advertise your book.
+For example, if your book is about housetraining a puppy, contact some pet blogs and see if you can guest post or even advertise your book.

 Do the same if your book is a memoir on surviving loss or a self-help book about migraines.